marksamfd/DSAI-402-RL-Mark/lectures/lec8.md

 :: content ::

-One kind of intermediate method, then, would perform an update based on an intermediate number of rewards: more than one, but less than all of them until termination.
+One kind of intermediate method that would perform an update based on an intermediate number of rewards: more than one, but less than all of them until termination

 $$
 \begin{array}{ll}